daisyosebe/project_manager/README.md

 # Project Manager
 ## Description
 ```
-When task board is opened,
+When the task board is opened,

-you're presented with columns labeled to do, in-progress, and done.
+you're presented with columns labeled to do, in progress, and done.

-When you click add task youre able to enter a title due date and description of the task.
+When you click 'add task' you're able to enter a title, due date, and description of the task.

-Task is then saved to local storage and rendered in the To do column.
+The task is then saved to local storage and rendered in the To Do column.

-The task cards are also color coded yellow for nearing due date or red for overdue.
+The task cards are also color-coded yellow for nearing the due date or red for overdue.

-Youre able to drag the task cards between to-do, in progress, and done.
+You are able to drag the task cards between to-do, in progress, and done.

-When delete button is clicked for the task,
+When the delete button is clicked for the task,

 the task is removed from the page.